Oka

 Park History

 Established in 1935, Oka Nature Reserve became a pioneer in species reintroduction programs during the Soviet period.
-The bison nursery began in 1959 and has produced over 300 animals for wild release.
-The crane center, established in 1979, raises and releases endangered crane species.
-UNESCO Biosphere Reserve since 1978.
+[1] The European Bison Breeding Centre began in 1959 with stock originating from the Prioksko-Terrasny Biosphere Reserve, and has produced animals for wild release.
+[1] The Crane Breeding Centre, established in 1979, raises and releases Siberian cranes and other endangered crane species.
+[2] The reserve was designated a UNESCO Biosphere Reserve in 1978.
+[1]

 Major Trails And Attractions